caichengjun01/caichengjun01.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a postdoctoral research fellow at [HKAIFT](https://hkaift.com/), City University of Hong Kong.
-I obtained my Ph.D. degree in Computer Science from City University of Hong Kong in July 2021, under the supervision of [Prof. Cong Wang](https://www.cs.cityu.edu.hk/~congwang/) (IEEE Fellow).
-Before my Ph.D. candidature, I worked as a research assistant at City University of Hong Kong from 2016 to 2017, and obtained my Bachelor degree in Computer Science and Technology from Jinan University, Guangzhou, in July 2016.
+I am currently a research fellow at City University of Hong Kong Dongguan Research Institute (CityU DGRI).
+I obtained my Ph.D. degree in Computer Science from City University of Hong Kong in July 2021, under the supervision of [Prof. Cong Wang](https://www.cs.cityu.edu.hk/~congwang/) (IEEE Fellow), and obtained my Bachelor degree in Computer Science and Technology from Jinan University, Guangzhou, in July 2016.
+I worked as a postdoctoral research fellow at [HKAIFT](https://hkaift.com/) from 2021 to 2022 and as a research assistant at City University of Hong Kong from 2016 to 2017.

-Email: wtteue [at] gmail.com / chencai-c [at] my.cityu.edu.hk
+Email: chengjun[dot]cai[at]cityu.edu.cn
 ## Research interests
 My research interests include decentralized data-driven applications, FinTech, blockchain security, and applied cryptography.